kisielk/errcheck/README.md

     io/ioutil.ReadFile
     io.Copy(*bytes.Buffer)
     io.Copy(os.Stdout)

+    // Sometimes we don't care if a HTTP request fails.
     (*net/http.Client).Do

 The exclude list is combined with an internal list for functions in the Go standard library that